 3. Social media leads to real relationship building.

 What makes things like Twitter and Instagram marketing so cool are the interactions people have with their customer base — you can read their tweets and status updates to get insights into their daily lives (and maybe adjust your marketing strategy as a result).
 What products are they buying and why?
-What are they doing on the weekend?
+Activities on the weekend?
 What kind of posts do they love to share, and from what websites?

 4. Users are receptive to your messages